MazX0p/MazX0p2.github.io/_posts/2026-07-27-certsrv-id-cmc-addExtensions-KB5014754-bypass.md

      - "FUN_140027e1c in my db, at +0x30a30 in the newer image" mixes two images in one sentence.
      Pick ONE canonical image (I'd use the live 10.0.17763.7131 you pulled off the CA), give every address from that image, and if you want to include the second build put it in a small table at the end of the section.
 Fill the bracketed placeholders below. -->

-Everything below is from `certsrv.exe` pulled straight off the live CA: **Server 2019, `certsrv.exe 10.0.17763.7131`, image base `0x140000000`** (confirmed from the PE header).
+Everything below is from `certsrv.exe` pulled straight off the live CA: **Server 2019, `certsrv.exe 10.0.17763.8385`, image base `0x140000000`** (confirmed from the PE header).
 Analysis in Ghidra.
-Where I cite an address it is from that image unless I say otherwise.
+Every address in this section is from that one image.

 `certsrv.exe` funnels request extensions through one dispatcher — `[FILL: FUN_xxxxxxxx]`.
 The first thing it does is mask the caller-supplied flag and branch on it: